OMENScan/AChoirX/README.md

 06/03/2024 - AChoirX v10.01.51 - Release 1.51 Change behavior of &LST when it is used with FOR: (i.e. to do FOR: on a list of directories).
 When in Looping mode, Append &FOR file names into ForFiles instead of overwriting them

 06/20/2024 - AChoirX v10.01.52 - Release 1.52 - Change behavior of &LST and &FOR on parsing error - &LST and &FOR will work even on parse error.
-Add Set:ParseQuote:Strict or Lazy
+Add Set:ParseQuote=Strict or Lazy